-The search fund model often relies on a common investment criteria trifecta of recurring revenue, high EBITDA margins and stable cash flows.
-In a sample of offering memoranda reviewed by the research team nearly all mentioned these acquisition characteristics.
-Given that the search fund model is relatively young outside North America (21 tracked by IESE versus 150 known U.S. and Canadian search funds tracked by Stanford GSB), there have only been eight acquisitions made outside the United States through the search fund model to date.
-Of these eight acquisitions, two were successfully sold, four are currently operating and two were shut down.
-The median search fund acquisition has the following characteristics: \$5.5 million in revenues, EBITDA margin of 20% and a purchase price to EBITDA multiple of 4.3x.
-Additionally, perhaps due to the nascent stage of some industries outside the United States and Canada, searchers in some geographic regions have failed to find suitable acquisitions in targeted industries and instead, with investor support, considered a startup.
+Search funds, both international and those in the United States and Canada, often include investment criteria of recurring revenue, high EBITDA margins and stable cash flow history.
+In a sample of offering memoranda reviewed by the research team, nearly all mentioned these acquisition characteristics.
+There have been 13 acquisitions made outside the United States and Canada through the search fund model to date (of the 28 tracked by IESE versus 177 known U.S. and Canadian search funds tracked by Stanford GSB).
+Of these 13 acquisitions, four were successfully sold, seven are currently operating and two were shut down.
+Of those that successfully completed an acquisition, 17% were purchased for less than \$4 million, 58% for \$4 million to \$8 million, 17% for \$8 million to \$12 million and 8% for \$12 million or more.
+The median search fund acquisition has the following characteristics: \$7.9 million in revenues, EBITDA margin of 19%, a purchase price to EBITDA multiple of 5.6x, trailing annual EBITDA growth rate of 5% and 70 employees.
+(See Exhibit 4 for more search fund acquisition statistics.)

+Additionally, and perhaps due to the earlier stage of some industries outside the United States and Canada, searchers in some geographic regions have failed to find suitable acquisitions in targeted industries and instead, with investor support and after a sufficient period of investigation and searching, considered a startup.
 Even though most search investors discourage search entrepreneurs from planning a startup at the beginning, and indeed the search fund path is seen as less risky than a startup, investors' participation in these deals has followed the typical search fund economics model.
-Indeed, of the six searchers that deviated from the search fund model, three founded startups with the backing of their search investors.
+Indeed, of the five searchers that deviated from the search fund model, two founded startups with the backing of their search investors.
 Again, because of the limited sample set, readers are cautioned against making conclusions concerning a typical international search fund acquisition.